Microsoft Access Programmer Arizona

 Question: Can Access integrate with Power BI or the cloud apps we already use?

 Answer: In many cases, yes.
-We connect Access to SQL Server and other data sources through ODBC and publish clean tables or views that tools like Power BI can read.
+Connecting Access to SQL Server and other data sources through ODBC and publish clean tables or views that tools like Power BI can read.
 When you rely on cloud systems, we often automate CSV, SFTP, or API based exchanges so your staff does not have to export and import files by hand.
 The goal is a small number of trusted data sets that update on a regular schedule, not a pile of one off spreadsheets.

 Question: How do you protect sensitive data and support compliance needs?